abcnorio/R-largenum-integration/README.md

 - trapz.brob
 - quadgr.brob

-Not all integral functions of pracma are covered.
+Not all integration functions of pracma are covered.
 What is missing are:

 - 'Clenshaw' from integral
 - integral2